benaclejames/VRCThumbParams/README.md

 | 3     | Trackpad      |
 | 4     | Thumbstick    |

+Additionally, bool versions of the thumb positions are available to save on parameter space.
+They're mapped as:

+* \[Left/Right]AButton
+* \[Left/Right]BButton
+* \[Left/Right]TrackPad
+* \[Left/Right]ThumbStick

+A special bool is also available to detect if the thumb is on either the A or B buttons.
+This is useful on the Valve Index since generally when your thumb is resting in that area, both are being touched.

+* \[Left/Right]ABButtons

 From these, you're free to modify and/or play animations from your animation controllers however you wish!

 ## 📜 Disclaimer